matusadamovic/lumia-app/README.md

 ## Supabase setup

 To store additional user information, create a `profiles` table in your Supabase project.
 A helper SQL script is available at `supabase/create_profiles_table.sql`.

+## Emoji rendering

+The app uses [Twemoji](https://github.com/twitter/twemoji) so that emojis render consistently on all devices.
+A subset of SVG assets is stored locally under `public/twemoji` and parsed on every page load.
+This ensures the country flags defined in `src/lib/countries.ts` are visible even on machines without emoji fonts installed.